grafana/grafana/docs/sources/installation/docker.md

   grafana:latest-with-plugins
 ```

-## Installing Plugins from other sources
+## Installing plugins from other sources

 > Only available in Grafana v5.3.1+